Fiscal Year 2021 (July 1, 2020 to June 30, 2021 with supplemental information to December 31, 2021)

 * * *

-PFNCA continues to thrive as a local independent organization that is not affiliated in any way with any of the many national organizations that focus on Parkinson’s.
+PFNCA continues to thrive as a regional independent organization that is not affiliated in any way with any of the many national organizations that focus on Parkinson’s.

 Sincerely,